masterchicken23/mimi-ai/README.md

   - Integration is currently sandbox-only.
   - No production Plaid environments or webhook handling are wired up.

-- **Outlook-only email provider**
+- **Outlook-only email and calendar**
-  - Gmail or other providers are not integrated.
+  - Gmail, Google Calendar, and other providers are not integrated.
-  - The abstraction exists but only Outlook / Microsoft Graph is implemented.
+  - The abstraction exists but only Outlook / Microsoft Graph (Mail + Calendar) is implemented.

 - **Basic auth & security posture**
   - Secrets are read from `.env` and stored locally.